lasiaylo/VoogaPeaches/doc/USE_CASES_EXTRA.md

 * Ability to print to console on events (for debugging / testing)
     * Primary Actor: ConsolePanel
     * User can attach print scripts to entities or events that print specified variables / text to the console panel while the game is running in the authoring environment.
+* Multiplayer Chat Functionality
+    * Primary Actor: MultiplayerChatPanel, DatabaseConnector
+    * User specifies whether multiplayer chat is enabled, and if so the game will pass messages over the database in real time to be viewed.
+The panel will allow the user to specify where the chat appears (above an entity, etc).
+* Rename layers
+    * Primary Actor: CameraPanel
+    * User specifies what the name of a given layer should be (as opposed to Layer 12), allowing them to more easily track the contents of a given layer.
+* Save popped out panels to the last part of the workspace they were at.
+    * Primary Actor: TabManager, workspace
+    * When the user closes the environment, the location of popped out panels should be saved as the last place they where when inside the workspace.
+When they open the environment again, that is where they will see the panel.